NellInc/EthicsNet-Frontend/README.md

 3 - `React Router`

-currently using the context api & react hooks  for global state pattern
+Using the react context api & react hooks for global state pattern

 ### App structure